Efficient Random Walks on Riemannian Manifolds: Retraction-based random walks

-is a sample of a uniformly distributed random variable in the unit tangent space of $T_{\phi(\tilde{x})} M \subset \mathbb{R}^n$; thus indeed representing a sample of a uniformly distributed unit tangent vector with respect to the Riemannian metric $g$ on $M$---due to the \emph{isometric} embedding of $M$ into $\mathbb{R}^n$. \end{proof}

-In summary, using $\tilde{v}$ as computed in Algorithm \ref{alg:sampling} for Step 3 of Algorithm~\ref{alg:retraction}, together with the retraction $\operatorname{p-Ret}$ from~\eqref{eq:ret-param}, provides an efficient method for computing random walks for parameterized manifolds.
+In summary, using $\tilde{v}$ as computed in Algorithm \ref{alg:sampling}, setting $\bar v = \tilde{v}$ in Step 3 of Algorithm~\ref{alg:retraction}, and using the retraction $\operatorname{p-Ret}$ from~\eqref{eq:ret-param}, provides an efficient method for computing random walks for parameterized manifolds.
+See Table \ref{tab:complexity} for a comparison between geodesic random walks and retraction-based random walks, showing that the latter are significantly faster than the former.
 Notice that the attendant algorithm might require to update the respective local chart during the simulated random walk.
-Results of a simulated random walk on the torus (using a single chart with periodic boundary conditions) are presented in Figure~\ref{fig:param-walk-1}.
+Results of a simulated random walk on a 2-torus (using a single chart with periodic boundary conditions) are presented in Figure~\ref{fig:param-walk-1}.